intersel/Blapy/README.md

 See "data-upi-applyon" option on UPI blocks.

 #UPI Blocks
-UPI Application blocks are the parts where you would like the content to be updated from external contents by UPI application.
+UPI Application blocks are the parts where you would like the content to be updated from external contents downloaded through ajax calls by UPI application.

 A UPI block may be any html element where you have set UPI attributes that define the behaviour as UPI blocks.